dtsn/jungleskipper/_drafts/soaring-fantastic-flight-sea-link-confirmed.markdown

 ---
 title: 'Soaring: Fantastic Flight - S.E.A.
 Link Confirmed'
 date: 2019-01-18 07:53:00 Z
+categories:
+- news
+- disneysea
+tags:
+- news
+- soarin
+- fortress-explorations
+image: "/uploads/soarin-show-building-concept.png"
+image-thumb: "/uploads/soarin-show-building-concept.png"
 ---

-Hi Explorers, sorry for no updates for a while - I've been busy building a Trader Sams style tiki room in my back garden.
+Hi Explorers, sorry for no updates for a while - I've been busy building a Trader Sams style tiki room in my back garden (more on that to come).

 Some exciting news has just come out from the Oriental Land Co regarding Sorin'.
 A few months ago I posted an article [announcing the new name of the Attraction](new-details-revealed-of-soarin-at-disneysea).
 Now, not only has Tokyo DisneySea announced the opening day but also the back story!
 Guess what?
 There is a S.E.A. link in the attraction.